mojohaus/buildplan-maven-plugin/src/site/markdown/usage.md

 ```
 It is possible to limit the list to a specific phase:

-	mvn buildplan:list-phase -Dbuildplan.phase=test
+	mvn bp:list-phase -Dbp.phase=test

 If you want to include phases that have no executions mapped:

-	mvn buildplan:list-phase -Dbuildplan.showAllPhases
+	mvn bp:list-phase -Dbp.showAllPhases

 Here it is also possible to show the lifecycle(s) by running:

-	mvn buildplan:list-phase -Dbuildplan.showLifecycles
+	mvn bp:list-phase -Dbp.showLifecycles

-Be aware that setting `buildplan.tasks` to direct plugin-executions (eg 'release:prepare') will show an empty lifecycle and '&lt;no phase&gt;', since they are not mapped.
+Be aware that setting 'bp.tasks' to direct plugin-executions (eg 'release:prepare') will show an empty lifecycle and '&lt;no phase&gt;', since they are not mapped.
 Also, because executions are collected per phase, direct plugin-executions are shown in the list at the location of the very first execution.

 ## List plugin executions by plugins
 ```
-> mvn buildplan:list-plugin
+> mvn bp:list-plugin

 [INFO] --- buildplan-maven-plugin:0.1-SNAPSHOT:list-plugin (default-cli) @ buildplan-maven-plugin ---
 [INFO] maven-deploy-plugin -------------------------------------------------------------------------